voscarmv/lemonade_stand/README.md

 # Example

 This repo contains the working example of a ["Spirit box"](https://www.youtube.com/watch?v=tQ3fKc17BIU) NFT.
-If you've watched ghost hunters like [Shane and Ryan](https://www.youtube.com/watch?v=XHXLbp7x3MM) use it, you should know the basic principle of operation.
+If you've watched ghost hunters like [Shane and Ryan](https://www.youtube.com/watch?v=XHXLbp7x3MM) use it, you should know the basic principle of operation 👻.

 But, how do you connect a spirit box to an NFT? - you ask.
 Well, the NFT is initially listed on OpenSea with no metadata, and a message that reads "Purchase this NFT to generate your spirit box .wav file!".